wso2/docs-is/en/identity-server/next/docs/guides/account-configurations/account-recovery/admin-initiated-password-reset.md

-# Admin Initiated Password Reset
+# Admin initiated password reset

 Provide administrators with the ability to initiate a password reset process for users in {{product_name}}.

-## Configuration Instructions
+## Configuration instructions

 To set up admin initiated password reset, follow these instructions: